The Butch Across the Hall – Short Story

 by Karin Kallmaker

 This story as a standalone is exclusive to Karin's store.
-It is available in the bundle Steam Across the Hall at major online retailers.
+It is available in the bundle Steam Across the Hall at Bella Books and major online retailers.

 Your purchase unlocks all formats for download.
 You can then add them to your device as you would any other file.
 For example, MOBI files can usually be emailed to your Kindle and they will be automatically added to your library.